Water Quality Certification

 - For a FERC license that does not require a state hydropower permit, the DEP will provide an order issuing, waiving, or denying certification based upon information submitted with an application for water quality certification (hydropower project licensing/relicensing only).
 The application form is available on the Hydro&Dams Page.

-The Land Use Planning Commission has been designated the "certifying agency" for all activities located wholly within areas of the Land Use Regulation Commission regulatory jurisdiction and subject to Land use Planning Commission permitting review and approval under the Land Use Planning Law or the Maine Waterway Development and Conservation Act.
+The Land Use Planning Commission (LUPC) has been designated the "certifying agency" for all activities located wholly within areas of LUPC regulatory jurisdiction and subject to LUPC permitting review and approval under the Land Use Planning Law or the Maine Waterway Development and Conservation Act.
 The Maine Department of Environmental Protection (DEP) has been designated by the Governor of the State as the certifying agency for issuance of Section 401 water quality certification for all activities in the state not subject to Land Use Planning Commission permitting and review.

 LUPC and DEP have a "memorandum of agreement" providing for cooperation between the agencies on certification reviews.